ElCuffigno/manager-tools/coaching-model.md

 As they achieve steps, give more feedback, iterate on resources.

 If you miss the goal date, OK to move back as long as progress being made.
 90% better is still better.

+## Discussion Notes

+Top performer more relevant than I thought on my listen.
+Should be evaluating directs strengths and know who's top performing in what.

+But, consider who you spend the most time on.

+Quantifying and setting deadlines for steps in plan is essential.
+Use DBQ:
+- Deadline
+- Behavior
+- Quality

+Above measures success.

+RP takes notes continuously.
+He keeps them private, but tracks feedback, performance.
+Helps a ton with EOY reviews.

+Manager and Direct should identify where and how the direct wants to go.